CiscoSystems/cisco-openstack-docs/OS_Simple.md

 	cp site.pp cobbler-node.pp /etc/puppet/manifests/

 YOU MUST THEN EDIT THESE FILES.
 They are fairly well documented, but please comment with questions.
+You can also read through these descriptions: [Cobbler Node](https://github.com/CiscoSystems/cisco-openstack-docs/blob/master/Cobbler-Node.md)  and [Site](https://github.com/CiscoSystems/cisco-openstack-docs/blob/master/Site.md)

 Then 'puppet apply' it: